 Then I fold it in the middle and press.

-And after that I fold the seam allowances on the other side like you see in the image below.
+And after that, I fold the seam allowances on the other side as you see in the image below.

 I am doing this also for sleeve cuffs and waistbands.
 This way I am always sure that the stitching will not go out of the piece.